TritonDataCenter/rfd/rfd/0005/README.md

    /*
     * When changes happen, listeners will receive an object such as this one *
-    * {Object} change-kind - Object expressing what type of resource and
+    * {Object} changeKind        - Object expressing what type of resource and
-    *                        sub-resource(s) changed.
+    *                              subResource(s) changed.
-    * {string} resource-id - identifier of the root object that changed *
+    * {string} changedResourceId - identifier of the root object that changed *
     * In this case we're saying that a VM identified by the given UUID had its
     * nic property changed.
 The listener would go fetch the VM from VMAPI using
     * the changed-resource-id.
     */
    {
-       "change-kind": {
+       "changeKind": {
             "resource": "vm",
-            "sub-resources": ["nic"]
+            "subResources": ["nic"]
            },
-       "changed-resource-id": "78615996-1a0e-40ca-974e-8b484774711a"
+       "changedResourceId": "78615996-1a0e-40ca-974e-8b484774711a"
    }
    ```

  * Example statistics request (HTTP):

    ```
-   GET /change-feeds/stats
+   GET /changefeeds/stats
    ---
    {
        "listeners":63,